veetikol/rusty-todo/README.md

 rusty-todo is a simple and lightweight command-line application for managing tasks, written in Rust.
 It allows you to efficiently add, list, mark as done, delete, and clear tasks.

-## DISCLAIMER

-i am aware millions of programs like this exist, i just really wanted to write one myself :)
+disclaimer: i'm aware millions of programs like this exist already, i just really wanted to write one myself :)

 ## Features